kitinfo/network-gamepads/protocol/protocol.md

 * (1 Byte) Name length
 	The length of the data in the `name` field.
 Must not exceed `UINPUT_MAX_NAME_SIZE` bytes
-* (8 Bytes) Device type
-	The type of device to register on the server.
-This allows usage of different sets of input controls.
-See the `Device types` table for detailed information
 * (???
 Bytes) Input device data structure
 	Extended information about the device to emulate on the server `TODO Extend this`